 Restricted cash represents cash and cash equivalents that are restricted to withdrawal or use as of the reporting date.
-Restricted cash as of December 31, 2022 relates to deposits to secure letters of credit.
+Restricted cash as of December 31, 2023 relates to deposits to secure letters of credit.
 The deposits are related to contracts that have a remaining term greater than twelve months, thus this cash is included in other noncurrent assets.
-There was no restricted cash as of December 31, 2021.